-It's no secret that science, technology, engineering, arts and math (STEAM) are all important subjects in education, but what about in early education?
+It’s no secret that science, technology, engineering, arts and math (STEAM) are all important subjects in education, but what about in early education?
 While some of these topics may seem too complex for preschoolers to grasp, child care providers and parents can start laying the foundation for certain STEAM-related skills and concepts earlier than you may think.
-The key is introducing the right activity at the right time.
+The key is introducing the right activities at the right time.

 There are many reasons to teach STEAM in preschool.
 STEAM skills are transferable across other subjects.
 Process skills, which include making observations, hypothesizing and critical thinking, are key components of STEAM.
-These skills help young children to grasp math and science concepts early in life, but can also be applied to other subjects and more complex concepts later on.
+These skills help young children grasp math and science concepts early in life, but can also be applied to other subjects and more complex concepts later on.
 It’s also essential to engage children in STEAM subjects early on since they are becoming increasingly important in today’s world.

-Incorporating STEAM learning into daily classroom activities rather than using a kit or focusing on it during certain times of day, allows children to better connect with these concepts.
+Incorporating STEAM learning into daily classroom activities, rather than using a kit or focusing on it during certain times of day, allows children to better connect with these concepts.
 The Primrose Balanced Learning approach is integrated, meaning every skill and concept taught is reinforced through a variety of different activities and guidance from teachers.
-For example, plants may be explored through fee play books, art, discussion and more, while Primrose teachers ask probing questions and share information along the way to guide and extend children’s thinking.
+For example, plants may be explored through free play, books, art, discussion and more, while Primrose teachers ask probing questions and share information along the way to guide and extend children’s thinking.
 This ensures each child has many opportunities to connect with the subject matter regardless of how he or she learns.